 Vaporizers are a relatively new addition to the dry herb connoisseur’s toolkit.
 Before vapes, there were plenty of ways to enjoy dry herbs.
-The on-the-go and social smoker might prefer rolling; the average smoker might use a pipe; and the true everyday dry herb aficionado will undoubtedly have a bong, along with the former two.
+The on-the-go and social smoker might prefer rolling.
+Often the average smoker might use a smoking pipe.
+The true everyday dry herb aficionado will undoubtedly have a bong, along with the former two.
 While these are all great ways to enjoy dry herbs, all three have an unfortunate downside - they burn the herbs.
 Even if you’re consuming healthier herbs, the process of burning (combustion) produces toxins that aren’t great for your lungs.

 That’s why vaporizers are so great.
 Not only are they convenient and discreet, but many of them heat dry herbs at a lower temperature, releasing vapor full of taste and aroma, without the dangerous byproducts produced during combustion.

 Any device made for consuming dry herbs will use either combustion or convection.
 Combustion is the traditional process and involves burning the herbs to release key components of flavor and aroma.
 Combustion occurs at high temperatures, typically anywhere above 455°F. ‘Burning’ that occurs during combustion produces many byproducts.
 Two of the byproducts, carbon monoxide and tar, are harmful to our health.
 While some vape pens use combustion, a true vaporizer uses convection to bake the herbs.
 This happens at temperatures under the combustion point of 455°F. Vaporizing at lower temperatures extracts the beneficial compounds from the dry herbs by moving hot air through them.
 This vaporization process does this without releasing dangerous toxins.